cskau/nlpwp/words.md

 'h' :: Char
 {% endhighlight %}

 Great.
-Not all that practical with the small amount of single-lettered words in English.
+Haskell indeed confirms that 'h' is a character, or in Haskell's words of type *Char*.
+Not all that practical with the small amount of single-lettered words in English though.
 Rather than a single character, we want a sequence of characters.
 Not surprisingly, Haskell has a data types to build sequences.
 The most commonly used sequence is the list.
 You can have lists of many things: lists of groceries, lists of planets, and lists of characters.
 We can make a literal list in Haskell by enumerating its elements, separated by commas and surrounded by square brackets.
 For instance, the list *1, 2, 3, 4, 5* is written as *[1, 2, 3, 4, 5]*.
-Let's try to make a list of characters:
+Let's try to make a list of
+characters:

 {% highlight haskell %}
 Prelude> ['h','e','l','l','o']